-Growing up my father loved black licorice and all my siblings and I loved it as well.
-I still love the flavor of black licorice but can't eat the candy anymore due to health reasons.
+Growing up, my father loved black licorice and all my siblings and I loved it as well.
+I still love the flavor of black licorice but can't eat the candy anymore for health reasons.
 This recipe reminds me of the flavor I loved as a child.
 The delicious jam tastes great with Brie or goat cheese and crackers.—Jill Grueninger, Mequon, Wisconsin

 - 8 cups chopped unpeeled fresh plums (about 3-1/2 pounds)

 - 1 package (1-3/4 ounces) pectin for lower sugar recipes

 - 4-1/2 cups sugar